OpenMPI Deployment

 Cluster Setup

-- Environment: Ensure all nodes have identical software environments, including PyTorch, OpenMPI, CUDA, and NCCL versions.
+Ensure that all nodes have identical environments, including matching versions of PyTorch, OpenMPI, CUDA, and NCCL. -

 ssh $hostname